 The characteristic of arousing surprise for the observer is typical for the so-called Wunderkammer or Cabinet of Curiosities.
 These are real rooms of wonders where, in an undifferentiated mix of art and science, of naturalia and artificialia, the most unusual finds are associated with all sorts of man-made works, rarities, and wonders.

-This collection typology spread mainly through Northern Europe during the sixteenth century.
-Among the most famous collections are those of Rudolf II in Prague, of Emperor Ferdinand II, Archduke of Austria in Ambras, or of the king of Poland, Augustus III.
+This collection typology spread mainly through Northern Europe during the 16th century.
+Among the most famous collections are those of Rudolf II in Prague, of Emperor Ferdinand II, Archduke of Austria in Schloss Ambras in Innsbruck, or of the king of Poland, Augustus III.
 In addition to cabinets belonging to rulers and aristocrats, members of the merchant class and early practitioners of science in Europe formed collections that were precursors to museums.

 A cabinet of curiosities stored and exhibited a wide variety of objects and artifacts, with a particular leaning toward the rare, eclectic, and esoteric.
 They commonly featured antiques, objects of natural history (such as stuffed animals, fossils, dried insects, and herbarium) or even works of art.
 The term cabinet originally described a room rather than a piece of furniture and the collection was usually divided into four categories with Latin taxonomy.

 Four Categories of Curiosities:

 - Naturalia – products from nature and various rare creatures with a particular interest in monsters (like a two-headed dog).

 - Artificialia – artificial objects created or modified by humans, antiques, works of art.

 - Exotica – exotic objects, plants or animals collected from distant places.